openactive/openactive-test-suite/packages/openactive-integration-tests/DEVELOPMENT.md

   const { fetchOpportunities, c1, c2, bookRecipe } = FlowStageRecipes.initialiseSimpleC1C2BookFlow(orderItemCriteriaList, logger);
 ```

-Each stage of the test (e.g. C1, or C2, or ..etc), a `describe(..)` block should be created.
+For each Stage of the test (e.g. C1, or C2, or ..etc), a `describe(..)` block should be created.
 The `FlowStageUtils.describeRun..` functions will do this automatically e.g.:

 ```js
   // # Test flow stages